zchee/golang-wiki/Modules.md

 * Invoke the binary named `vgo` (if you have installed `vgo` from the subrepository).

 In addition to trying modules-specific workflows:
-* There is also benefit in running your unit tests even without using modules to catch any general 1.11 regressions early.
+* Exercise RC1 even without using modules to catch any general 1.11 regressions early.
-* Please consider adding `1.11rc1` or similar to your CI (such as in this example [Travis yaml file](https://github.com/gomods/athens/blob/master/.travis.yml#L6), or following the build matrix pattern shown in this [CircleCI 2.0 yaml file](https://discuss.circleci.com/t/build-matrix-configuration/14448); see [this thread](https://groups.google.com/d/msg/golang-dev/ONpj39nviNg/Zn9rPADhCwAJ) for more related discussion).
+* Please consider adding RC1 to your CI (for example, by using `1.11rc1` as in this example [Travis yaml file](https://github.com/gomods/athens/blob/master/.travis.yml#L6), or by using `circleci/golang:1.11-rc` as illustrated in [this blog post](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) that steps through configuring  CircleCI 2.0 to test a project in parallel using both modules and the traditional GOPATH approach.
+See [this thread](https://groups.google.com/d/msg/golang-dev/ONpj39nviNg/Zn9rPADhCwAJ) for more related discussion).

 ## New Concepts